Skip to Main Content

 Decoding Citations

 In many cases, before you can track down full copies of materials, you need to know what kind of source it is.
-Here are some of the most common sources and what to look for in the citation (note that citations will look different in various styles):
+Here are some of the most common sources and what to look for in the citation (note that citations will look different in various citation styles):

 • Journal article - Usually contains the title of an article in quotations and then the title of a journal in italics.
 Look for volume and issue numbers.